blackbluegl/calendar-component/README.md

 # Vaadin Calendar Add-on for Vaadin 8

-${ComponentClassName} is a UI component add-on for Vaadin 8.
+Calendar-component is a UI component add-on for Vaadin 8.

 ## Online demo